-An iron bridge over a vertiginous precipice unites both sides of the gorge, constructed by the family Vardinogiannis, one of the richest on Greece, over a dizzying precipice, to unite the two sides of Aradena gorge.
-This is the bridge from where visitors can make jumps with bungee in 138m down!
-This is the highest bridge for bungee in Greece and the second in Europe.
+An iron bridge over a vertiginous precipice unites both sides of the gorge, constructed by the family Vardinogiannis, one of the most famous in Greece, over a dizzying precipice, to unite the two sides of the Aradena gorge.
+This is the bridge from where visitors can make jumps with bungee 138m down!
+This is the highest bridge for bungees in Greece and the second in Europe.

-Before the bridge, on your right hand-side, you will find an old stone path once leading to Aradena gorge bed next to the scenic chapel of Astratigos (Michael Archangel).
-You walk from there down to the bottom of the gorge and then on a slightly rough ground to its end in the Libyan Sea for 2,30 hours.
+Before the bridge, on your right-hand side, you will find an old stone path once leading to the Aradena gorge bed next to the scenic chapel of Astratigos (Michael Archangel).
+You walk from there down to the bottom of the gorge and then on slightly rough ground to its end in the South Cretan Sea for 2,30 hours.
 At the end of the gorge, on the very clean gravel beach of Gialeskari, widely known as Marmara, you can enjoy an unforgettable swim.

-On your way in the gorge you will meet a 9m deep vertical pass where an iron ladder was placed for accommodation purposes.
-There are very high vertical cliffs, however there are 8 placess (apart from Aradena) where you'll find old trails to the walls of the gorge.
-There are two more abandoned villages on the sides of the Gorge, Azogyres and Sterni (St Vasilios).
+On your way into the gorge, you will meet a 9m deep vertical pass where an iron ladder was placed for accommodation purposes.
+There are very high vertical cliffs, however, there are 8 places (apart from Aradena) where you'll find old trails to the walls of the gorge.
+There are two more abandoned villages on the sides of the Gorge, Azogyres and Sterni (Saint Vasilios).

-From the exit of the gorge up to the picturesque village of Loutro, where there are crafts sailing to Chora Sfakion, you can walk for about an hour across the beaches of Likkos and Finikas.
-From the coast of Marmara, a little boat transports people to Loutro daily.
-It takes two hours to walk from Loutro to Chora Sfakion, if you don't take the boat.
+From the exit of the gorge up to the picturesque village of Loutro, where there are boats to Chora Sfakion, you can walk for about an hour across the beaches of Likkos and Finikas.
+From the beach of Marmara, small ferries run to Loutro daily.
+Alternatively, it takes two hours to walk from Loutro to Chora Sfakion.